 Shuffle Question Order

 In Settings → Presentation, enable “Shuffle question order.”
-Combined with individual question-level answer shuffling (available per question), this significantly reduces academic dishonesty on shared assessments by ensuring no two students see the same question order.
+Combined with individual question-level answer shuffling (available per question), this reduces academic dishonesty on shared assessments by ensuring no two students see the same question order.

 Data and Integration Features